canorve/EllipSect/paper/paper.md

 A well-known program to fit stellar surface brightness models is GALFIT ([@peng02] 1752 cites at the moment of writing this paper).
 It provides a wide variety of standards  functions such as Sersic [@sersic68], de Vaucouleurs [@devau48], Nuker, gaussian etc. To check if the galaxy model is a good fit, GALFIT provides a file with the fitted model parameters, errors, and a FITS[^](Flexible Image Transport System) cube image.
 The latter contains the galaxy, model and residual images.
 Typically, a visual check of those images can be tricky since it relies on image contrast.
 The provided data can be used to carry out a deeper analysis of the model and its residuals.

 GALFIT's users have been using graphs of surface brightness vs. radius to guide the eye for deviations from the galaxy and the model.
 They have been using IRAF's[^](Image Reduction and Analysis Facility) task ellipse [@jed87] which is another well-know program to extract surface brightness profiles.
 This process needs the format translation from GALFIT to Ellipse.
 This take time if the user needs to test various models to select the appropriate one for the galaxy.
-An additional issue is, unfortunately, that the development and maintenance of IRAF is discontinued since 2013.
+An additional issue is that the development and maintenance of IRAF is discontinued since 2013.
 Nowadays, IRAF is actually supported by the astronomy community.

 ``EllipSect`` is a python tool for making surface brightness profiles and extracting complementary photometry from the GALFIT output.
 The goal is to provide the greatest amount of information to select the best model.
 Its outputs are graphs that include surface brightness profiles of the galaxy and model.
 It also includes Surface brightness profiles of individual model components for a careful analysis.
-Furthermore, ``EllipSect`` complements the GALFIT photometry by adding other data that besides the ones extracted from the model's parameters, such as the total magnitud, luminosity, component to total luminosity ratio among others photometric variables.
+Furthermore, ``EllipSect`` complements the GALFIT photometry by adding other data  besides the ones extracted from the model's parameters, such as the total magnitud, luminosity, component to total luminosity ratio among others photometric variables.

 ``EllipSect`` was designed to be easy to use for any researcher from the astronomy community.
 Users can make use of the program to decide to add, remove or change model components.
 It omits any direct interaction with the code or translation of GALFIT's data format. ``EllipSect`` has been used to analyse galaxy images from 2MASS and LINERs galaxies.